rackerlabs/support-how-to/content/how-to/cloud-block-storage/prepare-your-cloud-block-storage-volume/index.md

 want to use.
 To use all of it, tell the server to start at the first cylinder of the disk and go to the last.

-1. Run the fdisk utility and specify the disk.
+1. Run the `fdisk` utility and specify the disk:

         root@nosnetdfw:~# fdisk /dev/xvdb